 Types of Procurement

 Below are the main types of procurement.
-It would be best to scroll through and identify with one that suits your business strategy the most.
+It would be best to scroll through and identify which one suits your business strategy the most.

 Direct procurement is the process of acquiring raw materials for production.
 In supply chain management, this concept usually involves acquiring loads of raw material from the best suppliers at the best rates.

 This type of procurement involves acquiring goods or services for an organization’s day-to-day activities.
 Such purchases include maintenance costs, repairs, and supplies.
 Compared to direct procurement, this form involves purchasing low quantities of goods and services frequently.

 This involves the use of procurement software to purchase supplies over the Internet.
 E-procurement has many benefits, including lower costs, accountability through transparency, and improved inventory management.

 In addition, e-procurement platforms enable companies to take advantage of big data.
 These platforms provide procurement managers with figures and statistics that they can leverage to make smarter decisions.
 It allows the integration of all data from all the different solutions used by the procurement team so that relationships become clearer.
 In essence, big data empowers enterprises to find the right questions and provide suitable answers.

 According to the Chartered Institute of Procurement and Supply, inventory management is the practices and processes used to control current and future inventory levels.
 Methods include minimizing costs, and bottlenecks.